We now have the opportunity to explore unreal worlds we have never seen, thanks to the advent of virtual reality.

-VR treadmills are a little different from our general treadmills for home use and senior walking.
+These VR walking platforms are different from our general exercise treadmills for home and gym.
 But the best thing is we can use both of them for our exercise or workout.
 One for the real world and another for the virtual world. cool haha.

 What Is Virtual Reality (VR) Treadmill